Bijayalaxmi9/6T_SRAM/README.md

 ## Modes_of_Operations
 There are three modes of operations.
-- Hold State
-- Read Mode
-- Write Mode

-All parameters:
+1) Hold State 2) Read Mode 3)Write Mode All parameters:
 - Vdd=5V
 - For NMOS: Vtn =0.496v, un =444.9381976 cm^2/Vs